Last updated 14 April 2026

-If you are medically graded Physical Employment Standard (PES) A or B1, you will enjoy an 8-week reduction in your full-time NS duration if you attain 61 points or more in your pre-enlistee Individual Physical Proficiency Test (IPPT).
+You may be eligible for an 8-week reduction in your full-time NS duration based on your medical fitness, and if you attain 61 points or more in your pre-enlistee Individual Physical Proficiency Test (IPPT).

 You can attempt your pre-enlistee IPPT as many times as you like up till the last Wednesday at least 14 calendar days before your enlistment date.
 Your pre-enlistee IPPT results are valid for 1 year after the test.

-Physical Employment Standard (PES) is a grading system that reflects your medical condition and is one of the considerations to determine your National Service vocation.
+Physical Employment Standard (PES) is a grading system that reflects your medical condition (PES A to PES F).
+Your PES status is one of the considerations to determine your National Service vocation.
 PES is not an indication of your general health.
+If you are enlisting before Oct 2027, you will continue to receive a PES status.

-Visit the Central Manpower Base (CMPB) website for more information about PES.
+Visit the Central Manpower Base (CMPB) website for more information about PES and the refreshed MCS.

 Sit ups, push ups, and 2.4km run